Rosie (Rosé album): Themes and lyrics

 I think I'm grateful enough to have gone through a few relationships, you know, like a normal girl in her 20s.
 I do want people to understand that I'm not much different from your average girlfriend, or 23-year-old girl.
 I'm probably very relatable if you listen to my songs, and if anyone's been in that kind of a relationship.
 It doesn't even have to be about a boyfriend, just any type of toxic relationship.

 — Rosé on the album's themes.

 Comprising 12 tracks, Rosie has been described to represent "a burst of honesty" from the singer, showcasing Rosé as a co-writer of the entire record.
 Explaining the album title, Rosé revealed that she had chosen Rosie, a nickname derived from her first name, Roseanne, which she allows "friends and family to call [her]", to express her desire for listeners to feel closer to her.
+Rosé revealed that prior to confirming Rosie as the album's title, she had used Number One Girl as a working album title.
 She further shared that Rosie was conceived as a personal "little journal" after she found herself in a recording session in Los Angeles following the conclusion of Blackpink's Born Pink World Tour (2022–2023).

 A reflection of her personal experiences of a failed relationship, Rosie has been primarily characterised to be a "breakup album" that explores Rosé's feelings of heartache, loss, anger, and desire.
 Additionally, the album provides insight into her navigation of life as a "20-something woman" under heavy public scrutiny, showcasing a perspective into the complexities of youthful emotion.
 In an interview with Paper, Rosé revealed that Rosie is thematically about her "terrible 20s" and her hopes of making people understand her as a person, stating: "I'm ready to be a bit more vulnerable and open and honest in order for people to not misunderstand, and take me for what I am."